pjp/prometheus-scripts/README.md

 (PATH=bin:$PATH ; source prometheus-lib.sh ; prometheus-lib-help)

-After copying the scripts to a directory in the current PATH, there will be no need to set the PATH when source'ing prometheus-lib.sh
+After copying the scripts to a directory in the current **PATH**, there will be **no** need to set the PATH when source'ing prometheus-lib.sh

 ## Requirements: